 It’s commonly referred to as the New Testament as it includes the modifications incorporated by the ANSI standard while retaining the nature of the first edition.

-This is one of the best books on C and a must have, especially if you’re starting your own little programming library.
+This is one of the best ways to get an introduction to C programming, and a must-have—especially if you’re starting your own collection of programming books.

 Bjarne Stroustrup is the designer of C++ and has written many great books on the topic.